ChanceHerriage/jquery-quiz/index.md

 `nextCallback: function [default: undefined]`
 > Callback fired after the next button is clicked.

+`gameOverCallback: function [default: undefined]`
+> Callback fired if the quiz option `allowIncorrect` is
+> set to `false` after the user misses a question.

 `finishCallback: function [default: undefined]`
 > Callback fired after the finish button is clicked.

+`restartCallback: function [default: undefined]`
+> Callback fired after the quiz is restarted to the
+> first question.

+`resetCallback: function [default: undefined]`
+> Callback fired after the quiz is reset to
+> the first question with the user having seen the results.

 `homeCallback: function [default: undefined]`
 > Callback fired after the home button is clicked.